tilt-dev/tilt.build/blog/_posts/2019-10-28-build-cache-spark-joy.md

 **Images**: okay, if you use Docker, you probably know what an image is, and it’s probably pretty to easy to imagine how, if you have enough of them, they start taking up a lot of disk space.
 Because images are composed of layers (see below), an image only takes up size according to its _unique_ layers---but this can still add up.
 If you’re developing with Tilt, especially if you’re not using [Live Update](https://blog.tilt.dev/2019/04/02/fast-kubernetes-development-with-live-update.html) and are doing a fresh docker build for every code change, you’ll be building a _lot_ of images.
 Sorry about that!

 **Build Cache**: Docker images are composed of _layers_ stacked on top of each other, each layer representing the filesystem state that resulted from a Dockerfile step.
-(For more on layers, [see the docs](https://docs.docker.com/storage/storagedriver/#images-and-layers).
+(For more on layers, [see the docs](https://docs.docker.com/storage/storagedriver/#images-and-layers).)
 If nothing has changed in layer X, we can reuse the layer X we have lying around from last time and save ourselves time and work.
 Layers from past builds live in the cache.
 Usually, this is great---it increases the probability that whenever we’re building a new image, we can reuse something from before.

 **Containers**: if you have a lot of containers around, either running or stopped, they can start to eat up your space, especially if you’ve got big files on them.
 If you tend to spin up k8s resources and then forget about them, those containers could be causing you unnecessary trouble.
-With K8s, though, at least when you bring down a pod, it’s container is _removed_; some other container management systems, e.g. Docker Compose, will stop but not remove the container, so you still have to contend with its size in storage.
+With K8s, though, at least when you bring down a pod, its container is _removed_; some other container management systems (e.g. Docker Compose) will stop but not remove the container, so you still have to contend with its size in storage.

 Docker does all this (retaining a cache, keeping old images around) in order to be _fast_, and usually that’s great!
 But sometimes it goes too far; when Docker hoards too much old stuff just in case we need it later, it may run out of room to do the work we actually need it to do.